 Perhaps I was projecting something from my childhood, or perhaps it was simply a naive, misguided attempt at doing the right thing without knowing better or considering the potential fallout.

-In either case, it became the wrong thing for the wrong reasons, leaving behind only scorched earth and bitter tastes in the mouths of parents already at war with each other.
+In either case, despite any potential good intentions, it became the wrong thing for the wrong reasons, leaving behind only scorched earth and bitter tastes in the mouths of parents already at war with each other.

 I did nothing when I should have done something.
 Loyalty and devotion are commendable traits in a partner, but destructive and harmful when applied without reason or consideration.